Application Process

 Advice for applicants with a disability, Specific Learning Difficulty or long-term illness.

 Shortly after submitting your UCAS application, you'll be asked via email to complete an online additional questionnaire.
 All students must submit this form by the deadlines set in order to make a valid application to the University of Cambridge.
-In the majority of cases this deadline will be 18.00 (UK time) on 22 October.
-If you wish to be interviewed in Malaysia or Singapore this deadline will be 18.00 (UK time) on 20 September.
+The deadline will be 18.00 (UK time) on 23 October 2023.

 The additional questionnaire enables us to collect information that is not part of the UCAS application however is useful for us to know.
 For example, you will be asked to submit the modules/topics that you have covered as part of you current qualifications (e.g A Levels, IB or equivalent) which can be helpful for interviewers.You may also be asked to send a transcript with your additional questionnaire - this will be made clear to all those applicants this is needed from.
 Overall, this form provides us with complete information for all applicants so we can assess an application fully.